Conducting a Worksite Analysis

 a closer look at a piece of equipment, operation, or how work is being performed.
 Reports of potential hazards can also provide suggestions to eliminate a hazard.
 They can also help to determine if any

 trends in hazardous conditions or unsafe behaviors exist.

-OSHA Challenge: Hazard Reporting System for Employees
+Hazard Reporting System for Employees

 Stage 1: Use data collected from accident incident reports and other sources to determine areas to concentrate on.
 Obtain supervisor and employee input for suggested plan of action in developing a hazard reporting system.